fkirc/capacitor-build-safety/README.md

 - Later on, during each native app build, `verify-commit-evidence` verifies that the current HEAD-commit is still equal to the commit in `commit-evidence.json` in the respective native asset directory.
 - `validate-capacitor-config` runs before each app release or in a continuous integration pipeline.

+## Disable checks temporarily

+For pure native development, the checks of `capsafe` might be annoying.
+In this case, you can quickly disable `capsafe` by running:

+`npx capsafe disable`

+This will disable safety checks until you switch the current branch, or until you delete `capsafe.disable.json`.
+To remain safe, you should add `capsafe.disable.json` to your `.gitignore`.

 ## Integration Manual

 Firstly, install `capsafe` via npm: